 Domain name registrars have not typically been held contributorily liable for trademark infringement committed by their registrants.
 See Lockheed Martin; Size, Inc.; Academy of Motion Picture Arts and Sciences v.
 Network Solutions.
 The courts have found that domain name registrars lack the requisite degree of monitoring and control over the activity of their registrants to trigger contributory liability.
 By contrast, where the plaintiff’s allegations against the defendant domain name registrar made out a complex scheme of cybersquatting, the court rejected the defendant’s motion to dismiss the contributory liability claim against it.
 Far from the “rote translation” involved in Lockheed, the facts alleged in Transamerica depicted a domain name registrar that acted in concert with other defendants to knowingly profit from the infringing activities of its customers.

-In Transamerica, the plaintiff was Transamerica, a holding company for a group of subsidiary companies engaged in the sale of life insurance and other financial services.
+In Transamerica, the plaintiff was Transamerica, a holding company for a group of subsidiary companies engaged in the sale of life insurance and other financial services (you can read more on this article regarding subsidiaries that sell insurance).
 It sued the domain name registrar, “Moniker Online”; a related company, “Moniker Privacy”; and “Oversee,” the company that allegedly owned and controlled the Moniker defendants, as well as other unnamed defendants – the ostensible owners of the infringing domain names.
 Transamerica claimed, inter alia, that the defendants were contributorily liable for direct trademark counterfeiting and infringement by their customers who used infringing versions of the TRANSAMERICA mark in their websites, from which use the defendants profited.

 Specifically, Transamerica alleged that Moniker Online registered numerous domain names that were substantially similar to the TRANSAMERICA mark and its other registered marks, such as “Transamericalifeins.com.”
 When internet consumers arrived at the website, the plaintiff alleged, they encountered the TRANSAMERICA service mark or marks likely to be confused with it, and upon clicking a hyperlink would be “duped into believing they [were] accessing the well-known Transamerica, but instead [were] directed to other entities selling comparable products.”
 The plaintiff further alleged that the “ostensible owners of the infringing domain names are anonymous individuals or fictitious entities who are impossible to locate.”